slacgismo/pvinsight-onboarding/README.md

 With this setup, changes to the codebase are immediately propagated into the current Notebooks session, eliminating the need to reload data sets while testing new functions.

 1) Clone [`solar-data-tools`](https://github.com/slacgismo/solar-data-tools/) and [`statistical-clear-sky`](https://github.com/slacgismo/StatisticalClearSky) to your local machine
-2) Create a new environment from the `pvi-dev.yaml` file.
-Instructions: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file
+2) Create a new environment from the `pvi-dev.yaml` file included in this repository, by running `conda env create -f path/to/pvi-dev.yml`
 3) Run the following two commands: `pip install -e path/to/solar-data-tools` and `pip install -e path/to/statistical-clear-sky`
 4) Activate the new environment: `conda activate pvi-dev` (“pvi-dev” is the name of the environment)
 5) Check that everything is installed and working correctly by running `nosetests cvxpy` from within the new environment